totoCZ/trane-makudo/README.md

 ## Hardware Context

-The Trane MCD/MCX cassette units sold in Southeast Asian and Eastern European markets use a **generic OEM control board** (Trane part `690428650001`, cross-compatible with `024-1821` / `024-1491`) possibly sourced from a Chinese OEM supplier — most likely Qunda or AUX family.
+The Trane MCD/MCX cassette units sold in Southeast Asian markets use a **generic OEM control board** (Trane part `690428650001`, cross-compatible with `024-1821` / `024-1491`) possibly sourced from a Chinese OEM supplier — most likely Qunda or AUX family.
 The board carries a custom IR receiver ASIC with its own firmware; Trane does not publish the protocol.
 This document describes what was learned by capturing and reverse-engineering the signals.

 The 024-1064 wireless remote is the standard handheld controller for this board family.